Yiingussey/Yiingussey.github.io/README.md

-            { question: "What was the song we rekindled to when you were drunk?", options: ["115", "hotel room", "you exist in this song", "I'm yours"], answer: "I'm yours" }, { question: "Who loves you more?", options: ["justin", "big J", "JJT", "OMG! it's the big daddy justin *cums uncontrollably*💦"], answer: "OMG! it's the big daddy justin *cums uncontrollably*💦" }, { question: "What are my dream goals?", options: ["VH-71 Kestrel", "Ferrari 812, V12 spider", "A winstreak in league", "jarvis system"], answer: "VH-71 Kestrel" }, { question: "Do I get a bjob ring for my valentines?", options: ["I PROMISE TO USE IT WELL OKAY JUST LET ME HAVE IT", "YES", "YESS!"], answer: "YESS!" }, { question: "Will you 🥺 be my valentine? 👉👈", options: ["yes", "🔫"], answer: "yes" }
+            { question: "What was the song we rekindled to when you were drunk?", options: ["115", "hotel room", "you exist in this song", "I'm yours"], answer: "I'm yours" }, { question: "Who loves you more?", options: ["justin", "big J", "JJT", "OMG! it's the big daddy justin *cums uncontrollably*💦"], answer: "OMG! it's the big daddy justin *cums uncontrollably*💦" }, { question: "What are my dream goals?", options: ["VH-71 Kestrel", "Ferrari 812, V12 spider", "A winstreak in league", "jarvis system"], answer: "VH-71 Kestrel" }, { question: "Do I get a blowjob ring for my valentines?", options: ["I PROMISE TO USE IT WELL OKAY JUST LET ME HAVE IT", "YES", "YESS!"], answer: "YESS!" }, { question: "Will you 🥺 be my valentine? 👉👈", options: ["yes", "🔫"], answer: "yes" }
         ];